What is cancer pain?

 Visceral pain – This is pain caused by damage to or pressure on internal organs.
 Visceral pain can be difficult to pinpoint.
 It may cause some people to feel sick in the stomach (nauseous).
 This type of pain is often described as having a throbbing sensation.

-Referred pain – This is pain that is felt in a different area of the body from the area that is damaged (e.g. a swollen liver can cause pain in the right shoulder because the liver presses on nerve that end in the shoulder).
+Referred pain – This is pain that is felt in a different area of the body from the area that is damaged (e.g. a swollen liver can cause pain in the right shoulder because the liver presses on nerves that end in the shoulder).

 Localised pain – This is pain at the spot where there’s a problem (e.g. pain in the back from a tumour pressing on nerves in the area).